Skip to main content

 Shopify Plus B2B vs. BigCommerce B2B Edition

 BigCommerce has stronger native B2B features for pure-play wholesale businesses.
 If you're 100% B2B with no DTC channel, BigCommerce deserves a look.
 But here's where Shopify wins and it's not close: the DTC + B2B hybrid.
 Running both channels from one admin, sharing inventory, having unified reporting — that's Shopify's sweet spot.
+Pair it with the right inventory management apps and you have a complete stack.
 Most brands I work with sell both wholesale and direct, which makes Shopify the clear winner.

 Shopify Plus B2B vs. Wholesale Apps